 Some of the characters you will meet in the plays in the cafe are given below.
 Getting to know them now means you will be more familiar with them when you come across them at the cafe.

-All the characters featured here are students aged between 20 and 30 years, at the prestigious British University of Bristol, which is located in the south of England.
+All the characters featured here are students aged between 20 and 30 years, at a prestigious British university in the south of England.

 Akhilesh “Akki” Jha